Friday, March 27, 2026

 ORDER BYNoSort the final result

--- Minimum valid SELECT: SELECT and FROM only
+-- Minimum valid SELECT statement

 SELECT last_name, salary